Last Saturday, April 16th, I participated in the individual time trial event “Tijdrit Almere 2022”.

 For instance, there was pothole without a warning sign that caused (at least) one rider to crash and be taken into an ambulance with – what looked like – a serious head wound.

-The road is, like most outside of the city and many bicycle paths inside it as well, in a bad condition but potholes should have a warning sign, especially in a race.
+The road is, like most in my backyard and many bicycle paths inside the city it as well, in a bad condition but potholes should have a warning sign, especially in a race.

-But I wouldn’t be surprised if there’s no – official – concern raised by anyone and / or if Start2Finish would do something with it.
+But I wouldn’t be surprised if there’s no – official – concern raised by anyone and Start2Finish would not mention it on their socials.

 So far, I’ve not seen anything, only lauding reports on the “main event”, the Dutch Duathlon (run-bike-run) Championship.